Highest weight sl_2-categorifications II: structure theory: Highest weight -categorifications

-Let $\C$ be a field.
 Let $\Lambda$ be a poset equipped with a hierarchy (and so, in particular, with family and splitting structures).
-Let $\Cat$ be a split artinian $\C$-linear category that is equipped with a categorical $\sl_2$-action, i.e., with biadjoint functors $E,F$ together with additional structures, see \cite{CR}.
+Let $\Cat$ be a split finite length $\C$-linear category that is equipped with a categorical $\sl_2$-action, i.e., with biadjoint functors $E,F$ together with additional structures, see \cite{CR}.
 Also assume $\Cat$ is a highest weight category, whose standard objects $\Delta(\lambda)$ are indexed by the elements of $\Lambda$.
-Let $\Lambda$ be equipped with a hierarchy structure.